WESTPORT SIDEWALK VACATION AIMED AT IMPROVING SAFETY

 A: On Pennsylvania Avenue from the south edge of 40th Street on the north to the north edge of Archibald Street, and Westport Road from Broadway on the east to Mill Street on the west.

-Q: When would the localized streets be closed and subject to security scans?
+Q: When would the sidewalks be closed and subject to security scans?

 A: Friday and Saturday nights from 11PM to 4AM and during a few other larger festival and event dates when the streets are traditionally closed.